 When confronted with a vexing challenge in the office or at home, one of my first reactions is to reach out to a trusted co-worker or friend to help problem-solve or generate new ideas.
-At 100RC we strive to create an environment where our Chief Resilience Officers (CROs) can do the same on a global scale, while leading resilience-building efforts in cities from Melbourne to Mandalay to Mexico City.
+At 100RC we strive to create an environment where our Chief Resilience Officers (CROs) can do the same on a global scale, while leading resilience-building efforts in cities from Melbourne to Melaka to Mexico City.

 One critical problem that 100RC helps cities overcome is the difficulty of sharing information about more and less successful initiatives and practice, which prevents existing resilience solutions from scaling.
-At the world’s first-ever CRO Summit in New Orleans in November 2014, we launched the 100RC CRO Network to help break down barriers to sharing solutions and creative problem solving.
+At the world’s first-ever CRO Summit in New Orleans in November 2014, we launched the 100RC Chief Resilience Officer Network to help break down barriers to sharing solutions and creative problem solving.
 This incredible event provided the first cohort of CROs the opportunity to come together for four intensive days to learn from one another and the living laboratory of New Orleans.
-It generated the personal and professional connections that are the bedrock of any strong peer-to-peer network
+It generated the personal and professional connections that are the bedrock of any strong peer-to-peer network.

 For a peer-to-peer network to be strong, its members must trust each other, and the network has to be grounded in the needs, priorities and voices of its members.
 In New Orleans, CROs told us what they need from the Network: a trusted peer venue of confidence and information sharing where they can be honest about successes and challenges; a force for collective resilience advocacy, leadership, and mobilization across 100RC member cities.
 We have been working to build on the foundation of personal and professional relationships built at the summit to establish channels for knowledge sharing that will foster the learning and solutions-bridging environment that our member cities want.